triton-inference-server/model_analyzer/docs/config.md

 These parameters will result in testing the concurrency configurations of 2, 10, 18, 26, 34, 42, 50, 58, and 64, for each of different batch sizes of 1, 2 and 3.
 This will result in 27 individual test runs of the model.

+### `<weighting>`

+This field is used to bias a model's objective when performing a multi-model search.

+See [Multi-Model Search - Model Weighting](config_search.md#model-weighting) for details and an example YAML configuration.

 ### `<model-config-parameters>`